MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/mappings.md

 ## Identity mapping

 Ingestion is possible without specifying `ingestionMapping` or `ingestionMappingReference` properties.
 The data will be mapped using an identity data mapping derived from the table's schema.
-The table schema will remain the same. `format` property should be specified. (see [ingestion formats](../../ingestion-supported-formats.md)).
+The table schema will remain the same. `format` property should be specified.
+See [ingestion formats](../../ingestion-supported-formats.md).

 |Format type|Format|Mapping logic|
 |---------|---------| ---------|